 At the Zoo:

-The brown bears at Reid Park Zoo came to us because their mother was teaching them to rely on sources of food too close to humans.
+The bears at Reid Park Zoo came to us because their mother was teaching them to rely on sources of food too close to humans.
 Their relocation was a collaborative effort between Reid Park Zoo, The US Fish and Wildlife Service, Montana Department of Fish, Wildlife, and Parks, and the Confederated Salish and Kootenai Tribes.
 You can help protect all bear species by not feeding them or leaving food out that is easily found by bears.